GeoRouv/covid19-model/README.md

 |sigma	                |Incubation rate	   |0.09 [2]         |
 |p_d	                  |Covid Fatality rate |0.0018 [2]       |

+## Assumptions

+Needless to say, a few assumptions were made, in order to accomodate the COPASI model and provide basic but solid predictions.
+First of all, the human population is considered constant involving no natural deaths and births.
+Travelling from region to region is also not included in the general schema.

+Regarding the transmission, human are the only vessels of the virus so no other pathogenic factors exist in the specifc context.
+Moreover, there are no reinfections for humans that have already recovered or been vaccinated.
+Consequently, the latter gain full immunity once they have been vaccinated.
+Also, it is worth stressing that the rate of successful immunization by vaccination is not considered.

+Some effects like seasonal effects, natural deaths or births have not been considered in this model, since their effect is not as crucial as the aforementioned.
+However, compartments or parameters like quarantine and reinfections may enhance the overall model performance and should be taken into consideration in future work.

 ## Copasi Guideline:

 - Import *SIERD-V.cps* into COPASI